-Our processes require your computer generated files to be converted into phototooling films and drill/router files which will allow us, the printed circuit board manufacturing facility, to produce a custom PCB to your specifications.
+Our processes require your computer generated files to be converted into photo-tooling films and drill and router files which will allow us, the printed circuit board manufacturing facility, to produce a custom PCB to your specifications.

 Being human, mistakes happen.
 We would prefer not to multiply your one CAD mistake dozens or hundreds of times as real but quite unusable PCBs.

 We hope you find this basic and downloadable "PCB Design Checklist" will save you time.

 (Click the "PCB Design Checklist" image to download)

-- Gerber files, that’s right we do receive orders missing these
+- Gerber files (we do receive orders missing these)

 - Aperture data preferably embedded within extended Gerber format files (RS274X) which provides the shape and the size for all of the features within the printed circuit board.

 - Drilling: Both the NC drill files which provide the physical location of the holes and the Drill Tool List which provides the tool sizes.
 The information may be separated or combined into one file.

 - Mechanical layer which provides the outside profile and dimensions of your PCB board.
-(Warning - Rant) Please give us clean unambiguous outlines.
-It amazes us how many designers, even with CAD software, cannot join two line segments together to form a simple corner (okay that feels better now).
+(Please give us clean unambiguous outlines, do not forget joining line segments together to form corners)

-- Avoid cut metal at routed or v-scored edge.
-It’s nasty
+- Avoid cut metal at routed or v-scored edge

 - Overlapping drill locations; they cause broken drill bits

 - Annular ring sizes